Crypto Crimes –

-Hackers can get into crypto wallets to directly steal your funds and they can also set up phony crypto exchanges where you put your money believing it is legitimate, only to find your coins have been stolen.
+Hackers can get into crypto wallets to directly steal your funds and they can also set up phoney crypto exchanges where you put your money believing it is legitimate, only to find your coins have been stolen.

 With so many new people getting involved with the world of cryptocurrency, there are lots of websites that claim to be able to offer tips on where to invest your money.
-While some tips websites are genuine, others will be completely fake and look very authentic, often telling you to pay money into an account that promises great returns and instead stealing this investment.
+While some tips websites are genuine, others will be completely fake and look very authentic, often telling you to pay money into an account that promises great returns and stealing this investment instead.
 Check for the padlock sign in your browser to ensure that the site is secure and always be careful if you get redirected to another site when it comes to processing payment.

 Social media bots